dotnet/core-setup/Documentation/design-docs/framework-version-resolution.md

    *Sometimes this is referred to as "hard-roll-forward".*
      * This follows the roll-forward framework selection rules as describe above.
    * If success add it to `resolved frameworks`
      * Parse the `.runtimeconfig.json` of the resolved framework and create a new `config fx references`.
 Make a recursive call back to Step 2 with these new `config fx references`.
-Pass in the value of the `roll_forward_to_highest_version` from the `framework reference` used to resolve the framework.
+Pass in the value of the `roll_to_highest_version` from the `framework reference` used to resolve the framework.
      * Continue with the next `framework reference` (Step 4).
 6. --> Else perform reconcile the `framework reference` with the one from `effective fx references`.
    * We may fail here if not compatible.